Nicki-lombardo/Nicki-lombardo/README.md

 ### key programming languages:

-1. Django: Python Frameworks
+- ⭕ Django: Python Frameworks

-2. JavaScript:  Ecosystem of frameworks like React, Angular, and Vue.
+- ⭕ JavaScript:  Ecosystem of frameworks like React, Angular, and Vue.

-3. HTML: Standard markup language used for structuring and marking up web pages.
+- ⭕ HTML: Standard markup language used for structuring and marking up web pages.

-4. CSS: While not a programming language per se, CSS (Cascading Style Sheets) is crucial for styling web pages.
-It complements HTML and ensures visually appealing designs.
+- ⭕ CSS: Cascading Style Sheets

-5. TypeScript: An extension of JavaScript, TypeScript offers static typing and additional features.
+- ⭕ TypeScript: An extension of JavaScript, TypeScript offers static typing and additional features.

-6. Tools: 1.
+- ⭕ Tools:⭕ 1.
 Visual Studio Code (VS Code).
 2. Backbone.js 3.
 CodePen: HTML, CSS, and JavaScript, frameworks and libraries, such as Vue.js and React.
 4. Webpack 5.
 Vite 6.
 Parcel

 Remember, continuous learning and staying up-to-date with evolving trends are vital for success in full-stack development! 🚀